CTRI/2024/04/065639 [Registered on: 15/04/2024] Trial Registered Prospectively

 23. Have participated as a subject in any clinical study within 6 months prior to the Screening visit.

-24. Have a known serious allergy to fluorescein sodium for injection in angiography, Povidone Iodine or any of the other medications required for anesthesia or the subretinal injection procedure.
+24. Have a known serious allergy to fluorescein sodium for injections in angiography, Povidone Iodine or any of the other medications required for anesthesia or the subretinal injection procedure.

 25. Be a female who is pregnant, breastfeeding, or of childbearing potential, unwilling to practice adequate contraception throughout the study at Screening and Baseline.

-26. Currently receiving aspirin, aspirin containing products and/or any other coagulation modifying drugs which cannot be discontinued 7 days prior to surgery.
+26. Currently receiving aspirin, aspirin containing products and/or any other coagulation modifying drugs which cannot be discontinued 7 days prior to surgery (Not Applicable for Phase 2a).

 a Fundus Autofluorescence